marcelovani/bfd/README.md

 and set it as default theme.
 Drupal.org provide [documentation about sub-themes][11] and how to customize it.

+### DEVELOPMENT

+In order to make any changes go to the theme root directory and run `npm install`, which would install all the Node.js dependencies.

+Tasks:

+* `npm run build` will compile the resulting css file.
+It might require running `drush cr` to empty caches.
+* `npm run watch` will watch for changes to the `.scss` files and rebuild on each change.
+* `npm run serve` will use browser-sync and serve your web, making a refresh on each rebuild.
+    * `npm config set url <URL>` will set the URL to be served through browser-sync.

 ### CSS
 To use a custom CSS go to the theme settings in `/admin/appearance/settings/bootstrap_for_drupal_subtheme` Tick